eagronin/weather-classification-spark-analyze/README.md

 print("Accuracy = %g " % (accuracy))
 ```

-The accuracy of the decision tree perormance using test data is 0.75.
+The accuracy score of the decision tree perormance using test data is 0.75.

 Next, we generate and output the confusion matrix.